kohofinancial/segment-cordova-plugin/README.md

 #### flushQueueSize (Android and iOS)
 The queue size at which to flush events.
 (Default: 20, Max: 250 for Android and 100 for iOS)

+#### enableBrazeIntegration (Android and iOS)
+Enable device-mode connection to the Braze destination

 #### collectDeviceId (Android)
 Record the device id.
 (Default: true)